 The age connection

 As you may have heard, younger individuals are largely but certainly not always, spared from the more devastating effects of SARS-CoV-2 infection.
-Nonetheless, studies have shown that younger and asymptomatic individuals harbor similar levels of virus as symptomatic individuals.
+Nonetheless, studies have shown that younger and asymptomatic individuals can harbor large amounts of virus.
 Why young and asymptomatic individuals are largely spared from the most devastating effects of the virus is unknown.
 However, given their high levels of virus, it is reasonable to expect that children and asymptomatic people can still spread the virus to others.

 To prevent spread from young and asymptomatic individuals, it’s essential that we adhere to public health safety measures such as wearing masks and social distancing, as well as increase overall diagnostic testing capacity.
 In particular, inexpensive and rapid diagnostics will enable us to decentralize testing and detect these individuals before they infect those who are more susceptible to severe disease.